 Hillsboro is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hillsboro is a town of managers, service providers, and sales and office workers.
 There are especially a lot of people living in Hillsboro who work in management occupations (53.33%), healthcare suport services (46.67%), and office and administrative support (0.00%).

-A relatively large number of people in Hillsboro telecommute to their jobs.
-Overall, about 46.67% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 46.67% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Compared to the rest of the country, citizens of Hillsboro spend much less time in their cars: on average, their commute to work is only 7.50 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.